nsongst/senior-dog-health-care/pages/behaviors.md

 🔵 **Difficulty or Inability to Stand**

   - In severe cases, dogs may struggle to stand or become completely unable to do so.

-🔵 **Loss of Bladder or Bowel Control**

- - Compression of the spinal cord can lead to incontinence or difficulty controlling bowel movements.

 🔵 **Crying or Whining**